 It’s worth mentioning that megahertz and gigahertz are also used to measure the speed of computer processors, and in this case the term refers to a complete instruction performed by a processing unit.
 Even though most things in computers are expressed in powers of two (for example a megabyte isn’t 1,000,000 bytes, it’s 1,024,578 bytes) megahertz aren’t like that, and can be any number needed.

-It’s a useful term and it leads you to an understanding of the “electromagnetic spectrum” — the words that describe how radio waves of all frequencies can exist all around us and don’t interfere with each other in general.
-Some radio waves are visible to us, and we call those waves “light.”
-Some do such a poor job of passing through organic matter that they actually heat it up, and we call those waves “microwaves.”
-We use special devices to mess with the waves in such a way that they carry information that can be decoded later, and we call those “radio, TV and satellite.”
-At the end of the day it’s all electromagnetic radiation and the big difference between the types of waves… is measured in megahertz.
+It’s a useful term and it leads you to an understanding of the “electromagnetic spectrum” two very important words.
+They describe how radio waves of all frequencies can exist all around us.
+Not only that, different waves on the electromagnetic spectrum don’t interfere with each other in general.
+Some radio waves are visible to us.
+We call those waves “light.”
+Some do such a poor job of passing through organic matter that they actually heat it up.
+We call those waves “microwaves.”
+We use special devices to mess with the waves in such a way that they carry information that can be decoded later.
+This sort of radiation is used for radio, TV and satellite.
+At the end of the day it’s all electromagnetic radiation.
+The big difference between the types of waves… is measured in megahertz.